pikesley/shedbot/README.md

       striplight:
         pin: 6

 This identifies which light is associated with which pin.
 Also, crucially, it specifies if this is running on a real Raspberry Pi, where [PiPiper](https://github.com/jwhitehorn/pi_piper) will work properly - if this is set to _false_ then [fake pins](https://github.com/pikesley/shedbot/blob/96b6add4c5bf6dab20293243d32b64fdfab8337f/lib/shedbot/relay.rb#L43-L55) are used for testing

 # API

+This is so, so Alpha

+## Switching lights

     PATCH /lights/:light